How to Install NVIDIA cuDNN on Ubuntu 22.04

 Introduction

-CUDA Deep Neural Network (cuDNN) is an NVIDIA library that enables GPU-accelerated computations for deep neural networks. cuDNN allows developers to directly invoke functions to train and run inference on neural networks without having to write the base functions.
+CUDA Deep Neural Network (cuDNN) is an NVIDIA library that enables GPU-accelerated computations for deep neural networks.
+By installing cuDNN on Ubuntu, developers can directly invoke functions to train and run inference on neural networks without having to write the base functions.
 Neural networks are the building blocks of most modern deep learning applications, such as generative AI models.

 This guide explains how to install the NVIDIA cuDNN library on a Ubuntu 22.04 server.